 Recent Media Appearances

-He has been interviewed over 6500 times since 1991.
+Now interviewed more than 7500 times since 1991.
 Look for his analysis in articles in newspapers throughout the Pacific Northwest, on NPR and Portland's KOPB radio, KXL radio, and scattered through the national media (PBS, CBS, ABC, CNN, Fox).
 He has even been quoted in the New York Times, Japan's largest newspaper and television network, Britain's Channel 4, and one of the largest daily newspapers in Santiago, Chile.

 Dr. Moore, with his wife, travels regularly to foreign shores.
 Keep an eye out for his German socks featuring pretzels, beer steins, and wursts.